mclaughlin/psubclass/README.md

 # psubclass

-Simple script to output a class' built-in subclasses and sub-subclasses.
+Simple script to output (in a pretty format) a class' subclasses.

 ```
 Usage: